jefersonvinicius/refactoring_book/chapter-06/Readme.md

-# This chapter introdoce many refactoring techniques with examples.
+# This chapter introduce many refactoring techniques with examples.